 - One-week supply of water

-- One-week supply of non-perishable food and a
+- One-week supply of non-perishable food and a manual can opener

 - Alternative cooking source